tacotranslate/js-package/examples/nextjs-incremental-static-regeneration/readme.md

 ### `pages/with-locale-selector.jsx`

 The same example as above, however this example includes a locale selector, enabling users to override the default `outputLocale` by setting the `NEXT_LOCALE` cookie.

+## What languages are supported?

+Any language inside `locales.json` is supported.
+To stop supporting a language, simply remove it from `locales.json`, and it will be disallowed.